aurelia/testing/doc/article/en-US/testing-components.md

 jspm install aurelia-testing
 ```

-If you are using npm:
+If you are using NPM:

 ```shell
 npm install aurelia-testing